 Make yourself a DIY phone cover from stretch fabric.
 Recently I purchased a shiny new phone so I could enter some posts for you while sitting at my daughter’s karate class each afternoon.
 I purchased a durable case that said I could drop the phone up to 3 meters (9 feet) and thought fantastic – my new investment is all safe from my clumsiness.
 But after throwing the phone in my bag with keys and lots of other rubbish that I really should remove, I realized that the screen and camera lens at the back was unprotected as my case has a cut out for the camera.
 So I got to thinking about making a DIY phone cover from a soft stretchy fabric to slip the phone into and protect the glass from scratching.

 Guess which sample I’m using?
 The pink one of course!

 - Stretchy fabric – you can use some of your leftover scraps from your sewing projects or upcycle an old t-shirt.
+The best thing about upcycling old shirts is that you can put some of the logos on your phone case.
 Woven fabric won’t work as it isn’t flexible enough to stretch over your phone and get on and off easily.

 DIY Phone Cover: The Video